TUITION AND FEES

 This scholarship provides support to social work students with preference given to seniors with demonstrated financial need who are first generation college students and are entering their field practicum.

 School of Social Work Anniversary Excellence Fund

-This excellence fund was created through a campaign to honor the School’s 60th anniversary.
+This excellence fund was created through a campaign to honor the Steve Hicks School of Social Work’s 60th anniversary.
 The fund provides scholarship support to social work students.